 UWF provides various types of leave which are dependent upon your employment type.
 Benefit eligible employees earn leave beginning their first day of employment at UWF.

-Specific UWF Administrators are mandated by Florida Statute to attend the Reporting Suspected Child Abuse and Neglect for Professionals course.
+Specific UWF Administrators are mandated by Florida Statute to attend the "Protection of Vulnerable Persons" course.
 Your supervisor or Human Resources will notify you if this is a requirement of your position.
 UWF employees whose job responsibilities include working with children under age 18 may take this class on a voluntary basis.
-Individuals who choose to accept this training assume the responsibility to report known or suspected child abuse in accordance with Florida Statutes.
-This training can also be taken anytime online via E-Learning.
+Individuals who choose to accept this professional development course assume the responsibility to report known or suspected child abuse in accordance with Florida Statutes.
+This professional development course can also be taken anytime online via eLearning.

-In addition to the above mandatory training, we offer a variety of optional training classes to enhance our employees' skills.
-Please consult our Training & Development webpage for information.
-You may sign up for all training classes via the Training Reservation Desk in MyUWF.
+In addition to the above mandatory professional development course, we offer a variety of other, optional, professional development classes to enhance our employees' skills.
+Please consult our Professional Development webpage for more information.
+You may sign up for all training classes via the Professional Development Reservation Desk in MyUWF.

 All University Work Force positions serve a one year probationary period known as the Position Orientation Year.
 This probationary period allows you time to adjust to the your new position and environment and allows your supervisor time to assess your ability to satisfactorily perform the functions of the position.
 Please make sure you review your job description.
 Your supervisor can provide you with a copy or you may access it through the Employment/Position Management app in MyUWF.
 All University Work Force employees should be evaluated at the end of the Position Orientation Year.